-The Comita Porphyry Copper Gold Project ("Comita") is located 100 kilometres ("km") southwest of Medellin in the Choco Region of Colombia.
+The Comita Porphyry Copper Gold Project ("Comita") is located 100 km southwest of Medellin in the Choco Region of Colombia and is found directly adjacent to Rugby's Cobrasco concession.

-The area's geological potential was first recognized during the 1980's by a German government (BGR) reconnaissance exploration program which identified extensive and strongly anomalous copper stream sediment geochemistry which defined outcropping copper porphyry style mineralization.
-The zone of strong stream sediment copper anomalism covers a district sized area of approximately 8 square kilometres ("sq km").
+Similar to Cobrasco, the area's geological potential was first recognized during the 1980's by BGR reconnaissance exploration program which identified extensive and strongly anomalous copper stream sediment geochemistry which defined outcropping copper porphyry style mineralization.
+The zone of strong stream sediment copper anomalism covers a district sized area of approximately 8 square km.
 Comita, which covers an area of 15 sq km, comprises one granted Contract Concession (JB5-08011).

-Comita is situated within undulating terrain with elevation ranging up to 900 metres ("m").
+Comita is situated within undulating terrain with elevation ranging up to 900 m.
 Mineralization is hosted by a sequence of felsic tuffs, proximal to and immediately west of the contact with a number of syenite to monzonite intrusives.
 Previous exploration by the BGR indicates potential for an enriched supergene blanket containing chalcocite after bornite, cuprite, malachite and native copper.
 Molybdenite was also observed.
 Alteration appears similar to other large porphyry copper systems where primary magnetite is replaced by hematite (martitization).
 Mineralized outcrops of stockwork quartz-bornite veining occur within the property.
 To date, no systematic modern exploration or drilling has been conducted on the property.